TheG00dLad/Embedded-Systems/Readme2.md

 ![LCD-Screen-Technology](https://github.com/user-attachments/assets/671eaa26-7662-4b65-bfd7-393951c3a662)

 The current model used was the ST7735S, which has a resolution of 160x80, and a SPI interface, using SPI MOSI and SPI SCLK.
-# Rotary Encoder
+## Rotary Encoder
 A rotary encoder is commonly found on car radios.
 It provides a very simple and intuitive left-right directions, as well as a tertiary function on a button press.
 It is an electromechanical device that rotates the rotational motion of a shaft into a clock signal.
 Matching the signal against a reference clock, it will be capable of providing information of position, speed and direction.
 This project will only use position and direction, as the sensitivity is not as fine as it would need to be to desire the use of speed.
-CHECK THIS PART BRO.
 The rotary encoder, as it uses TIM2, is therefore not using any CPU polling, which allows for greater effiency.
-# DMA
+## DMA
 Direct Memory Access (DMA) is a feature in microcontrollers or computers that allows either peripherals, or memory, to transfer to another place without any CPU involvement.
 On the L432, there is 4 types, Peripheral to Memory, Memory to Peripheral, Memory to Memory, and Peripheral to Peripheral.
 It is based on the speed of a seperate clock rather than a system like the Systick, which is dependant on the CPU.